CetusartoApplaudo/Applaudo-Repo/README.md

-This is the main branch of the repo
+This is the developer branch of the repo